 Beware of many other Binchō-tans being produced outside of Japan being marketed as Japanese charcoal.
 Many are made using chemical additives and accelerants.
 The Binchō-tan we source is 100% pure Ubame oak from Shikoku or Wakayama Japan and is the KING of charcoals.

 Using a chimney charcoal starter or an old grill top over naked flame, Kishu charcoal may take up to an hour to light.
 Be patient with this charcoal as the heat generated can last upwards of 6 hours!
 Avoid using starters or lighter fluids as this will affect the flavour of the charcoal.

 Our Tosa charcoal is sold in one kilo bags.
-For larger quantities please contact us directly.
+For larger case quantities, please contact us directly.

 |Type||100% Pure Ubame Oak|

 |Grade||#2 size / 6 - 10 inch pieces / easily stackable|